FAQ

 Do Lateral Applicants have a modified testing process?

-Yes, Lateral Applicants are exempt from the Written Test and Physical Ability Test (PAT).
-You only need to take the Oral Interview (OI).
+Lateral Applicants don’t have to take the Written Test or Physical Ability Test (PAT).
+You only have to do the Oral Interview (OI).

 I have used narcotics in the past, can I still apply?